 Sure, in post-SHTF there would be moments of joy, happiness, and pleasure.
 But they would be minor & few compared to today but monumental in context.
 Yes, people in the military who are in combat grow closer together most of the time.
 But they also see their buddy’s arms, and legs blown off as well.
 That takes a huge spiritual and mental toll.
-Those folks in combat grow closer together to survive and that is about it.
+Those folks in combat grow closer together to survive.

 Post-SHTF won’t be a party, no picnics and dirty beyond belief.
 Prepare for SHTF but I would suggest you not romanticize it and hope for it.